 - Order movement commands as sequential steps in a program. - Represent an algorithm as a computer program. - Develop problem solving and critical thinking skills by reviewing debugging practices.

-Play through the puzzles to find potential problem areas for your class.
+- Play through the puzzles to find potential problem areas for your class. - ■Make sure every student has a journal.

 Heads Up!
 Please make a copy of any documents you plan to share with students.